Hotz99/linux_kernel_module/README.md

 - interfaces with both UM app and driver

 #### Kernel Mode (KM) module (or driver)
-- implements an unlocked_ioctl function (or compat_ioctl for compatibility commands) that is called when an ioctl request is made from user space
+- implements the `unlocked_ioctl` function (or `compat_ioctl` for compatibility commands) that is called when an IOCTL request is made from userland
 - reads the IOCTL command directly and processes it accordingly

 # NOTES: C concepts